 How many students attend Whitman College?

-Whitman enrolls approximately 1,500 undergraduate students, from approximately 45 states and 30 countries.
-Overall the student body is generally around 57 % Female and 43% Male.
+Whitman enrolls approximately 1,500 undergraduate students, from approximately 45 states and 70+ countries and sovereign nations.

-In most years approximately 400-420 first year students will enroll at Whitman.
+In most years, approximately 400 first-year students will enroll at Whitman.

 How competitive is admission to Whitman?